-Each month for the 2021-2022 Academic Year, The Gender Institute will be featuring a scholar who studies gender at Royal Holloway, including information about the scholar on our page, social media blasts, and a talk!
+Each month for the 2022-2023 Academic Year, The Gender Institute will be featuring a scholar who studies gender at Royal Holloway, including information about the scholar on our page, social media blasts, and a talk!

-Scholar of the Month October 2021
+Scholar of the Month November 2022

 Recent Publications include: